nus-cs2113-AY2324S2/ip/docs/README.md

 ## Quick Start
 1. Ensure you have Java `11` or above installed in your computer.
 2. Download the latest nick.jar.
-3. Copy the file to the folder you want to use as the home folder for your Nick Chatbot.
+3. Copy the file to the folder you want to use as the home folder for your nick Chatbot.
 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar nick.jar` command to run the application.
 5. Type any command and press Enter to execute it.